VictorHeDev/BobaBae/README.md

 ![First draft of wireframe](Boba-Bae%20v1.drawio.png?raw=true "Boba Bae wireframe")

 ### Day 1 - Conceptualization
-Research canvas, gather assets such as background image, sprites for characters, think about menus.
-Create the wireframe.
+Research HTML canvas, gather assets such as background image, sprites for characters, and think about how to create menus for the loading screen.
 On a high level, I want the game to have:
 Basics:
 - Main character who can move around using "WASD" or arrow keys (maybe minus the down keys because ...
 I can't think of a good use for that)
-- Timer that counts down from 1 minute for a single round (using built in Datetime obj)
+- Timer that counts down from 1 minute for a single round (using built in JS Datetime obj)
 - Score that increments when Kevin collects an item
 - Life/Hearts/BobaBar